IBM/cloud-operators/README.md

 curl -sL https://raw.githubusercontent.com/IBM/cloud-operators/master/hack/configure-operator.sh | bash
 ```

-The script above first creates an IBM Cloud API Key and stores it in a Kubernetes secret that can be
+The above script stores an API key in a Kubernetes secret that can be accessed by the operator.
-accessed by the operator, then it sets defaults such as the default resource group and region
+Next, it sets default values used in provisioning IBM Cloud Services, like the resource group and region.
-used to provision IBM Cloud Services; finally, it deploys the operator in your cluster.
-You can always override the defaults in the `Service` custom resource.
+You can override any default value in the `Service` custom resource.
+Finally, the script deploys the operator in your cluster.

 If you prefer to create the secret and the defaults manually, consult the [IBM Cloud Operator documentation](docs/install.md).

 To install a specific version of the operator, you can pass a semantic version: